 - Brake fluid and printer toner chemicals

-These should be separated from all other waste produced by your business, due to them easily contaminating general waste and generally needing specialist handling.
+These should be separated from all other waste produced by your business and will need to be handled by a specialist.

 How Do I Store This Waste?

-Hazardous waste needs to be stored in a container with no possibility of leaks or escape, and it should be labelled properly so all employees know it’s hazardous.
-Waterproof coverings are essential to avoid contamination happening, as the water could push the water through the lid into other areas during a heavy rain, or seep out the sides if a container were to be knocked over.
+- Hazardous waste needs to be stored in a container with no possibility of leaks or corrosion, and it should be labelled properly so employees know it’s hazardous.

 Be sure to always keep a record of all hazardous waste on-site so you have a referral to emergency services should an accident ever occur.

-You will not need a consignment form if moving domestic hazardous wastes (aside from asbestos), or those either exported or imported through international shipment controls that require a new note.
+You will not need a consignment form if you are moving domestic hazardous wastes (aside from asbestos), or those either exported or imported through international shipment controls that require a new note.

-You will also have to add details about your waste when filling out the consignment note so the waste handlers know how to best dispose of the hazards.
-These include putting down information on:
+You will also have to provide details about your waste when completing the consignment note so that the waste handlers know how to best dispose of the hazards correctly.
+This includes information such as:

-- Quantity – Put down the total weight in kilograms of the waste, or an appropriate volume of measurement such as litres for liquid waste.
+- Quantity – Indicate the total weight in kilograms of the waste, or an appropriate volume of measurement such as litres for liquid waste.